regulaforensics/Xamarin-DocumentReader/README.md

 1. Change application ID (at _Properties/AndroidManifest.xml_ file) to specified during registration of your license key at [licensing.regulaforensics.com](https://licensing.regulaforensics.com) (`com.regula.dr.fullrfid` by default).
 1. Select appropriate build variant and run application.

-## <a name="how_to_add_documentreader_library_to_your_project"></a> How to add DocumentReader library to your project
-To install the libraries for Android, simply open your project and install our NuGet packages named `Xamarin.DocumentReader.Api.Android` and `Xamarin.DocumentReader.Core.Full.Android`.
-For more details on how to install a NuGet package, [see here](https://blog.xamarin.com/xamarin-studio-and-nuget/).

-Once the libraries is installed, see our [Document Reader Sample App](https://github.com/regulaforensics/Xamarin-DocumentReader/tree/master/DocumentReaderSample/Droid) for an example of how to use it.

 ## <a name="troubleshooting_license_issues"></a> Troubleshooting license issues
 If you have issues with license verification when running the application, please verify that next is true:
 1. OS you are using is the same as in the license you received (Android).